mauricio-b-mossi/Notes/JavaScript/EloquentJs.md

 in the function.
 To do so, if the parameter is an array `func([p1, p2])`, if the parameter is an object `func({p1, p2})`.
 This creates bindings for the first and second values of the container named `p1` and `p2` respectively.

+### Json
+Json is usefull for serializing data, it packages data in a standarized format that can be read by other computers.
+Javascript provides the `JSON` object, like `Math` it is more like a namespace.
+The `JSON` object provides to main methods.
+- `stringify`: Converts a JavaScript object into a JSON string.
+- `parse`: Converts a JSON stirng into a JavaScript object.